 Caring for newborn or infant can be hard, hard work.

 Sometimes it feels like the days of spit-up and round-the-clock nursing will never end.

-Then, too quickly, Baby becomes a toddler.
+Then, too quickly, your baby becomes a toddler.
 These toddler milestones let you know that your little one is not a baby anymore.
 He or she is growing up.

 While this can be difficult to face, you can also be proud of the amazing little person that you have raised.
 Here are some milestones to look out for:

 1. Complete Sentences

-Your baby’s first words are super exciting, but when he or she properly strings a few words together to make a coherent sentence it is marvelous!
-Even two words can make a complete and exciting sentence.
+Your baby’s first words are super exciting, but when he or she properly strings a few words together to make a coherent sentence, it’s amazing!
+Two words can even make a complete and exciting sentence.
 Knowing that your toddler is beginning to understand sentence structure and getting a grasp for language is something to be proud of.

 2. Ordering from the Children’s Menu

 Your tot no longer needs formula or packed food.
 You can go out and sit at a real restaurant and order his or her very own meal from the children’s menu.
 It’s bittersweet;you’re little one is growing up.
 But, now the family can enjoy meals out together without having to pack food.
 This is one of the toddler milestones that signals life is getting a bit easier!

 3. Running & Playing

 It started with a crawl, then a walk, and now your little one can play tag in the soft grass like a champ.
 This active play is loads of fun for parents to join in.
 Chasing and tagging helps your toddler build up all those important muscles.
 Running shows that your child has risked the fall and is brave enough to overcome it.